yzx-oikawa/yzx-oikawa.github.io/_pages/cv.md

 * **Da-Jiang Innnovations (DJI)**, Shenzhen, China
 Algorithm Engineer Intern at the RoboMaster Department, _Summer 2017_
     * Co-designed an automatic AI robot system which is developed for 2018 ICRA DJI RoboMaster AI challenge
-    * Developed the localization module based on laser SLAM and ROS
+    * Developed the localization module based on the LiDAR SLAM
     * Developed the enemy detection module based on computer vision